-Cornell Law School can send up to four students to Amsterdam Law School each academic year.
+Cornell Law School can send up to four students to Amsterdam Law School in the Spring or Fall.
 Spring placements are available for 2Ls only.

 The Amsterdam Law School is located in the beautiful and historic center of Amsterdam, a city of one million people that serves as the financial and cultural capital of The Netherlands.
 The University of Amsterdam is one of the major universities in Europe.
 The Faculty of Law offers students a wide variety of courses and has a strong international orientation, with both a global and a European focus.

 The academic year consists of two, 20-week semester.
 The first semester begins the first week of September and the second begins the first week of February.
 At the Faculty of Law, each semester consists of two teaching periods, beginning in the first and ninth week of each semester.